Table of Contents

 4-8 weeks old (weighs 1 – 2 lbs)

-Kittens at this stage need three times as many calories per pound of bodyweight when compared to an adult cat.
+Kittens start eating food and drinking water at the age of 4 weeks.
+Kittens at this stage need three times as many calories per pound of body weight when compared to an adult cat.
 This means somewhere about 60 calories per pound, which is about 60-120 calories daily depending on their weight.

 8-16 weeks old (weighs 1.5 – 5.5 lbs)

-Depending on your kitten’s breed, kittens at this stage require somewhere in between 250-300 calories daily.
+Depending on your kitten’s breed, kittens at this stage require somewhere between 250-300 calories daily.
+Kittens can leave their mom at 12 weeks, so if you are adopting a kitten this is usually the calories you will need to provide your newest family member.

 4-6 months old (weighs 5-7 lbs)

-During this period, kittens need almost twice the amount of calories per pound than adult cats.
+During this period, kittens need almost twice the amount of calories per pound as adult cats do!
 Their intake should be about 35-40 calories per pound, which would mean that they should be consuming about 200-280 calories per day.
+This might seem like a lot, but it ensures your kitten is strong and healthy.
+If your kitten is weak and sleepy, check you’re feeding it enough.

 6 months and older (weighs 6+ lbs)